loganravin4/NU-CLEAR/README.md

 ### Student
 As a student, you can do a variety of things, such as viewing all co-op listings.
 You can also view co-op reviews to aid you in your co-op search and filter by the role, minimum rating, minimum salary, start and end date, and whether the reviewer is anonymous and/or if they would recommend the role.
 You can also create your own co-op review and choose whether or not to post anonymously.
 You can go back and see the reviews you've posted in the past as well.

+### Advisor
+As an advisor, you can make, delete, and view announcements to quickly convey information to all students using the site to help them with their job search.
+Additionally, you can recommend jobs to students and view all reviews that have been posted to better advise students on what to look for in co-ops.

+### System Administrator
+As a system administrator, you can manage all the users of the site and their permissions.
+You can also assign modules and manage the co-op listings that have been posted on the site to ensure functional system performance.

 ---